glassnotes/org_clocking_task/README.md

 - emacs
 - org-mode

-_An instance of emacs must be open with the emacs server runnning_.
+_An instance of emacs must be open with the emacs server running_.
 (The emacs server can be started using `M-x server-start`).

 ### Example